jacobvarner/hoops-jacobvarner/_posts/2020-11-9-2020-2021-sec-basketball-team-previews-alabama-crimson-tide.md

 In addition to the four returning players, Alabama will have nine newcomers on the roster.
 James Rojas and Juwan Gary will be available after missing all of last season due to injuries.
 Quinerly, mentioned above, is eligible to play after transferring from Villanova before last season and Jordan Bruner is immediately eligible after grad transferring from Yale.

-The Crimson Tide landed the 12th best recruiting class in the nation and 6th best in the SEC which includes two top-60 prospects and four 4-stars overall.
+The Crimson Tide landed the 12th-best recruiting class in the nation and 6th best in the SEC which includes two top-60 prospects and four 4-stars overall.

 ![Alabama Newcomers][image2]